GeronGitHub/Food-Ordering-System/README.md

 ### Tech Stack

-This application is build using the following tech stack:
+This application is built using the following tech stack:
 1. Spring Boot 2.7.5
 2. Java SE 17
 3. Maven 3.8.6